-- 79. Work to create new burial space in the North of the city is now complete, with the Council and contractor in negotiations in respect of finalising the overall cost of the scheme.
-The budget allows for completion of works including the seeding of the grass, with expenditure on the overall project to be repaid from future income receivable as part of the bereavement reserve. - 80.
+- 80. Work to create new burial space in the North of the city is now complete, with the Council and contractor in negotiations in respect of finalising the overall cost of the scheme.
+The budget allows for completion of works including the seeding of the grass, with expenditure on the overall project to be repaid from future income receivable as part of the bereavement reserve. - 81.
 As part of the budget proposals in 2020/21, a segregated Capital property asset renewal allocation for bereavement services was created to allow more of the bereavement reserve to be used to support the revenue costs of the service and Directorate.
 Due to slippage from the previous year, the total allocation for 2021/22 is £185,000 to support site infrastructure improvements, new vehicles and plant and improvements to facilities.
-Expenditure for the year is expected to be £177,000 and will include the purchase of two new excavators and lawnmowers (£85,000) which will replace older machines, as well as road resurfacing at Thornhill Crematorium (£75,000).
-Expenditure also includes design on lighting with works planned to begin in 2022/23.
+Expenditure for the year is expected to be £177,000.
+This figure includes the purchase of two new excavators and two trailers as well as lawnmowers and strimmers (£85,000) which will replace older machines.
+There will also be expenditure of £75,000 on road resurfacing at Thornhill Crematorium.
+Expenditure of £17,000 also includes design on lighting with works planned to begin in 2022/23.